 What we do

 We scrutinize the company's projections and what they're based on, including the last three years' rates, enrollment and claims.

-We also examine the following information to see if the rate change is reasonable in relation to the plan's benefits:
+To see if the rate change is reasonable in relation to the plan's benefits, we also examine:

-- The rates, claims and administrative costs are consistent with what the company reported in its financial statement.
+- The rates, claims and administrative costs to ensure they're consistent with what the company reported in its financial statement.

 - The actual vs. projected medical and prescription-drug costs.

 - The assumptions used to project the medical and prescription-drug costs, including changes in these costs and in the benefit design.

 - The actual vs. projected administrative costs, including expenses such as agent commissions, taxes, salaries, case-management activities, claims and appeals processing costs, customer services, etc.

 - How much profit the company expects to make; this is generally called "contribution to surplus" or "projected profit."
 Whether this amount is considered reasonable depends on the company's current level of surplus, as well as the type of business.

 If we believe the rate request is justified, state law requires us to approve the increase.